sliit-foss/scorekeeper/README.md

-# actions-api
+# scorekeeper
-POC for invoking a github action through an api, do some processing and sends an email with the url of the workflow run
+An automated testing and scoring solution which leverages the power of GitHub Actions